pgxn/pgxnclient/docs/usage.rst

               *SPEC* [*EXT* [*EXT* ...]]

-The distribution is specified according to the `package specification`_ and can refer to a local directory or file.
-No consistency check is performed between the packages specified in the ``install`` and ``load`` command: the specifications should refer to compatible packages.
+The distribution is specified according to the `package specification`_ and can refer to a local directory or file or to an URL.
+No consistency check is performed between the packages specified in the ``install`` and ``load``
+command: the specifications should refer to compatible packages.
 The specified distribution is only used to read the metadata: only installed files are actually used to issue database commands.

 The database to install into can be specified using options ``-d``/``--dbname``, ``-h``/``--host``, ``-p``/``--port``,